rvanheest-DANS-KNAW/course-scala/src/main/scala/workshop4/02 Observable.md

 Types of events
 ---------------
-The contract of a reactive collection states that three types of events can be pushed from the producer to the comsumer.
+The contract of a reactive collection states that three types of events can be pushed from the producer to the consumer.

   * The first type, **OnNext**, is the carrier of every element you receive.
 You can view it as a box with the element inside it.
 During the lifetime of a reactive collection, the producer will send 0 or more *OnNext* events to its consumer.
   * The second type of events is the **OnError** event.
 This event signals that something went wrong in the collection.
 An *OnError* event signals the sudden, exceptional 'death' of a reactive collection and after it no other event will or can ever occur!
 The *OnError* event carries the `Throwable` that caused its termination with it, so you can always see what caused this exceptional behavior and act accordingly.